Unipotent linear suspensions of free groups: The mixed Whitehead problem in globally fibered piecewise trivial suspensions.

-Given $\torus\alpha$, by Proposition \ref{prop;construct-canonical}, we can compute its structural tree to get $\torus\alpha = \pi_1(\bbX,b)$ and express any $g \in \torus\alpha$ as some word where the $g_i$ are elements of the vertex groups that are isomorphic to $F_n\oplus \bbZ$.
+Given $\torus\alpha$, by Proposition \ref{prop;construct-canonical}, we can compute its structural tree to get $\torus\alpha = \pi_1(\bbX,b)$ and express any $g \in \torus\alpha$ as some word where the $g_i$ are elements of the vertex groups that are isomorphic to $F_n\oplus \bbZ$ (for different $n$, depending on the vertices).
 In this sense, elements of $\torus\alpha$ can be thought of as tuples of elements of the ``simpler'' vertex groups.
-Unfortunately this approach is too naive.
+Unfortunately, this approach is too naive.

 In Subsection \ref{sec:nf} we present normal form conventions that enable us to ``coordinatize'' elements $g\in \torus\alpha$, or elements of one-ended subgroups of $\torus\alpha$, using a tuple $DC(g,e)$ of double cosets, a tuple of integers $\mathrm{pow}(g,e)$ of powers of generators of cyclic groups, and some power $t^k$ of the stable letter.
 These normal forms rely on a basepoint $b$ of $\bbX$, that defines $\pi_1(\bbX,b)$, and on some edge $e$ called a polarizing edge, whose importance will only become fully apparent in Subsection \ref{sec:power-tuples}.